MSU-Libraries/kube-doc/README.md

 the namespace **kube-system**.

 **kube-proxy**
-The proxy handle network traffic routing for services.
-To route traffic for loadbalancing, it must run on every node.
+The proxy handles internal network traffic routing for services.
+In order to route for all cluster traffic, it must run on every node.

 **coredns**
 Internal DNS service to provide name resolution and service discovery within